vorrawut/KafkaStarter/class/workshop/lesson_1/README.md

-# Lesson 1 Workshop: Why Kafka?
+# Workshop: Why Kafka?
 Understanding Event-Driven Architecture

 ## 🎯 Objective
 Understand the fundamentals of event-driven architecture and why Apache Kafka is the leading solution for building resilient, scalable systems.